AnyLog-co/documentation/examples/Secure Network.md

 set node authentication on
 </pre>

+Note: If master node is used, enable authentication on the nodes after the [setup of the master node](#master-node-configuration).

 ## Master Node Configuration
 This setup is optional (if a master node is used).
 CLI(master) designates the master node command line.